Industrial Engineering Career: Skills, Eligibility, Options, Scope, Jobs, Challenges

 How to Become an Industrial Engineer

 To become a licensed professional engineer (PE), you will need to pass the Fundamentals of Engineering (FE) exam and the Principles and Practice of Engineering (PE) exam.
-To be eligible to take the FE exam, you typically need to have a bachelor's degree in engineering and to have completed certain engineering coursework.
-To be eligible to take the PE exam, you typically need to have a bachelor's degree in engineering and to have several years of professional engineering experience.
+To be eligible for the FE exam, you typically need a bachelor's degree in engineering and have completed specific engineering coursework.

 Industrial Engineering Courses